The Ultimate Guide to Oil Insect Repellent!

 Despite their benefits, oil insect repellents have some limitations.
 The repellent efficacy varies among different essential oils, and protection duration depends on oil concentration and application method.

-Skin irritation is a potential risk, especially when essential oils are used undiluted or in high concentrations.
+Skin irritation is a potential concern, especially when essential oils are used undiluted or in high concentrations.
 Performing a patch test and diluting oils with carrier oils can help minimize irritation.

 Some users may experience an allergic reaction to certain essential oils, so caution is advised, particularly when using products on children or sensitive individuals.